Skip to Content

 Officer Positions are as follows:

-President - presides at all meetings, appoints committee chairpersons, governs all association's business, events, and activities, as well as serves as liaison to the Office of Student Life & Development.
+President - Oversees all meetings, appoints committee chairpersons, manages the association's business, events, and activities, and serves as the liaison to the Office of Student Life & Development.

-Treasurer - is responsible for all financial transactions coming in and out of the association's account.
-Accepts dues from members and requests funds via Advisor(s) for transactions related to events, programs, and services acquired.
-Maintains and submits a monthly financial reconciliation report of all activities performed.
-Ensures to follow all university financial policies and procedures.
+Treasurer - Manages all financial transactions of the association, including receiving member dues and requesting funds through the Advisor(s) for events, programs, and services.
+Maintains and submits a monthly financial reconciliation report and ensures compliance with all university financial policies and procedures.

 Member Positions are as follows: